 15. Understand there will be setbacks

 Recovering from depression is not easy work.
 Most depressive disorders take years to be resolved and even if the individual does get better, they may relapse or have further episodes of depression later on in life.

 Is someone in your family or a close friend suffering from depression?
-You can contact us at the Grief Recovery Center for more info today.
+You can contact us at the Grief Recovery Center in Houston, TX for more info today.